thkoch2001/tvlfyi_depot/views/README.md

 Testing changes locally
 -----------------------

-Generally, when iterating on these files, it's best to locally invoke `josh- filter` (from `//third_party//josh`) locally to inspect how the workspace would look like:
+Generally, when iterating on these files, it's best to locally invoke `josh-filter` (from the `josh` package) locally to inspect how the workspace would look like:

   - Commit your changes.
 This is required, as `josh-filter` operates on your `HEAD`, not working directory state.